EspejoGabriel31/Project-Book-Club/README.md

 SQL database with NodeJS following with its Express framework.

 NB:
 Attributes (Andrew Wokabi) - Part of npx creation and base book_club de-coupled architecture adds and omits.
-Built and edited sql table with one to many relation optimized on cli.
+Built and edited PostreSQL table with one to many relation optimized on cli.
 Added, deleted and edited config files, seeders, procfile and used the Sequelize ORM.

 ### Unfinished functionality
 * Search bar